 Dartmouth is a beautiful harbour town situated at the mouth of the River Dart on the south coast of Devon.
-It is a charming town that is full of life and it is a great place to go for a holiday or day trip.
+It is a charming town that is full of life and it is a great place to go for a holiday, a day trip or as part of an England road trip.

 We visit every year and think that it is a perfect getaway, ideal for young families but with something for all ages.
 It is a bustling place in the summer with tourists visiting from all over the world, while in winter you will share the town with just a few other lucky souls.

 On a sunny day, it is hard to beat the vistas, atmosphere and beauty of this small town.
 As it is one of our favourite places in the UK we thought we would put together a list of what we think are the best things to do in Dartmouth, Devon.

 1. Discover the Historic Harbour Town

 One of the nicest things to do in Dartmouth Devon is simply to walk around the town enjoying its beauty and the wonderful views across the river towards Kingswear and out to sea.
 The riverfront is the obvious place to head for first and there is a great wide promenade that stretches the length of the town.

 From here you will be able to enjoy the views over the river and take in the life on the river.
 There is always something to look at on the Dart, whether it is the tug ferries going back and forth, champagne being sipped on luxury yachts or fishermen hauling in their catch, you can easily while away an afternoon just wandering along the waterfront.

 Away from the river, Dartmouth is no less charming and features a variety of beautiful and ornate old buildings.
 Many of these now house boutique shops, friendly art galleries and restaurants with fabulous food.
 There is always plenty to keep you occupied as you walk around the town.

 Some great places to stop for a drink or a bite to eat include: